stratum/stratum/stratum/hal/bin/barefoot/README.md

 ## Installing the SDE

-These instructions are valid for SDE versions 8.8.0 through 9.0.0.
+These instructions are valid for SDE versions 8.9.2 and 9.0.0.
 Barefoot's P4Studio Build tool comes with a default Stratum profile, which takes care of installing all the necessary dependencies and builds the SDE with the appropriate flags.